inviqa/LaunchDarklyBundle/README.md

           inactive-id: inviqa_launchdarkly.old_test_service
 ```

-Here the `inviqa_launchdarkly.test_service` service id will be an alias for the
-`inviqa_launchdarkly.new_test_service` if the `new-service-content` flag is on
+Here the `inviqa_launchdarkly.test_service` service id will be an alias for the `inviqa_launchdarkly.new_test_service` if the `new-service-content` flag is on and an alias for the
-and an alias for the `inviqa_launchdarkly.old_test_service` if it is off.
-This
+`inviqa_launchdarkly.old_test_service` if it is off.
+This allows you
-allows you to dfeine the change in a single place and have it affect all places
+to define the change in a single place and have it affect all places
 where the `inviqa_launchdarkly.test_service` service is used.

-A shorter but hackier (the way it is processed by the bundle is hackier) alternative
-is to use:
+A shorter but hackier (the way it is processed by the bundle is hackier) alternative is to use:

 ```
 inviqa_launchdarkly.test_service: